 Hotel Option B – Tobermory

-Based on the Isle of Mull off the west coast of Scotland.
+Based on the Isle of Mull off the west coast of Scotland, with a choice of accommodation options.
 This holiday can be self-drive and is also perfectly feasible using public transport, providing you choose to stay in Tobermory.
 There is a regular train and bus service from Glasgow to Oban, from where you can travel as a foot passenger to Mull.
 Local bus services connect with selected ferries and take you direct to Tobermory.

-£460 per person for April, £475 per person for May to September, if staying in Dervaig.
+Option A – Dervaig: £490 per person for April, £510 per person for May to September.

 Note for wildlife trips:

-We of course cannot guarantee that you will see any of the wildlife described – these are wild animals and as such cannot be called to order, and no refund will be made if you are unlucky enough not to see any of the animals described, despite the very best efforts of the guides.
+We of course cannot guarantee that you will see any of the wildlife described – these are wild animals and as such cannot be called to order.
+No refund will be made if you are not lucky enough to see the animals described, despite the very best efforts of the guides.

 All itineraries and room types are presented subject to availability at specific hotels.